SOAR Remote Observer's Guide

 - Our review of the proposal does not reveal any special technical requirements which would make it preferable to have an observer on-site.

 You should have an efficient and reliable remote observing set-up (see recommendations below).
 IMPORTANT!
 All remote observers, like on-site observers, must follow the NOIRLab Cybersecurity and Acceptable Use Policy.
 (For typical remote observers, compliance with the policy just involves basic common sense, like not posting computer IPs and passwords in public locations.)

 How is remote observing done at SOAR?

 Remote observing is done by connecting via VNC to various computers at SOAR/CTIO and opening a remote display of the desktop on which the instrument GUI is running, another remote display with the desktop of the computer on which you run IRAF, and likely a third one for use of capabilities such as the Go.
-An additional connection will be your videoconference link with the Telescope Operators and your Support Scientist.
-This can be Zoom (the preferred method), Skype, or Polycom if you have the required hardware at your institution.
+An additional connection will be your Zoom video conference link with the Telescope Operators and your Support Scientist.

 Requirements for remote observing with SOAR: